Age Ain't Nothing but a Number (Aaliyah song): Critical reception

 Oliver VanDervoort from AXS thought that despite the lyrical content and it being written/produced by R. Kelly, "The song itself manages to get through the creep factor to qualify as one of her best".
 When discussing the lyrical content of the song, Kenneth Pathridge from Billboard said, "She sings it not like a love-struck teenager but rather a poised young woman mature enough to handle a relationship with an older man".
-Damien Scott from Complex said that the song is a "head head nod-inducing track with a riding bass line that has a 15-year-old Aaliyah reprising Bobby Caldwell (I got a thing for you, and I won't let go.) to assert her assurance about her forbidden love."
+Damien Scott from Complex said that the song is a "head nod-inducing track with a riding bass line that has a 15-year-old Aaliyah reprising Bobby Caldwell (I got a thing for you, and I won't let go.) to assert her assurance about her forbidden love."
 He also felt that the song was an important part of Aaliyah's career and that it should not be forgotten.

 James Masterton wrote in his weekly UK chart commentary, "The new single moves back into swingbeat territory with the production trademarks of alleged lover R Kelly etched all over it."
 A reviewer from Music Week gave it three out of five, describing it as "a slow tempo grower".
 MTV.com felt that "Age Ain't Nothing But A Number" was one of the album's highlights, along with "At Your Best (You Are Love)", "Young Nation, and "Down with the Clique".
 The New Sunday Times said the song is "an attempt at romance, of which Aaliyah has not experienced personally."
 Tony Cross from Smash Hits gave it four out of five, writing, "This song is a brilliant piece of swingbeat seduction.
 It's sexy, at times outrageous, but not too sweaty.
 This is top-notch lay-dee music, with Aaliyah's lip-smacking vocals caressing the best out of a spine-tingling lazy beat.
 The best snog-on-a-sofa record for a long time."